stac-utils/rustac-py/README.md

 For querying STAC APIs, [pystac-client](https://pystac-client.readthedocs.io) is more feature-rich than our simplistic `stacrs.search`.

 That being said, it is hoped that **stacrs** will be a nice complement to the existing Python STAC ecosystem by providing a no-dependency package with unique capabilities, such as searching directly into a stac-geoparquet file.

+### stac-geoparquet

+**stacrs** also replicates much of the behavior in the [stac-geoparquet](https://github.com/stac-utils/stac-geoparquet) library, and even uses some of the same Rust dependencies.
+We believe there are a couple of issues with **stac-geoparquet** that make **stacrs** a worthy replacement:

+- The **stac-geoparquet** repo includes Python dependencies
+- It doesn't have a nice one-shot API for reading and writing
+- It includes some leftover code and logic from its gensis as a tool for the [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/)

+We test to ensure [compatibility](https://github.com/stac-utils/stac-rs/blob/main/scripts/validate-stac-geoparquet) between the two libraries, and we intend to consolidate to a single "stac-geoparquet" library at some point in the future.

 ## Development